ACM40960/project-andreacorrado29/README.md

 - get into the project folder `cd <project_folder_path>`
 - run the script into the master folder `Rscript ./master/pacakges_install.R`

 This script will install all the packages needed for the project that are not available yet in the local machine.
-If you wish to install other packages, you can do that by `install.packages('<package_name')` into the `R` console, where `<package_name>` is the name of the package you wish to install.
+If you wish to install other packages, you can do that by running `install.packages('<package_name')` into the `R` console, where `<package_name>` is the name of the package you wish to install.

 ## Data Source

 All the data analysed within this project, are available in this reporsitory at `./data/`.
 The occourrence data set has been split into 4 subsets to allows for git hub storage.
-The file `load_occourrence.R` allows to load the data combined into a unique object.
+The file `load_occourrence.R` allows to load the data into the `R` environment combined into a unique object.
-Those can be downloaded from the following web services, respectively waterbirds data and climate data:
+Data can be downloaded from the following web services, respectively for waterbirds data and climate data:

 - GBIF - Global Biodiversity Information Facility *Free and open access to biodiversity data* <https://gbif.org/occurrence/>
 - World Bank Group *Climate Change Knowledge Portal* <https://climateknowledgeportal.worldbank.org/download-data>

 ## Result reproducibility

-In order to reproduce the analysis and extend the results presented in this study, start `final_code.R` from the local folder
+In order to reproduce the analysis and extend the results presented in this research, start `final_code.R` from the local folder.
+From the terminal:

 - `cd <project_folder_path>`
 - `rstudio ./master/final_code.R`